-- Unconscious or semi-consciousness and cannot be awakened.
+Unconscious or semi-conscious and cannot be awakened

-- There is no response to pinching the skin or other physical stimuli (gentle shaking, etc.)
+No response to pinching the skin or other physical stimuli (gentle shaking, etc.)

-- The person vomits while passed out and does not wake up during or after.
+The person vomits while passed out and does not wake up during or after

-The person has seizures.
+The person has seizures

-Slow respiration (breaths) of eight or less per minute or lapses between breaths of more than eight seconds.
+Slow respiration (breaths) of eight or less per minute or lapses between breaths of more than eight seconds

 What Can You Do to Help?

 Stay with the person until medical help arrives.

-- If a person appears to be “sleeping it off” it is important to realize that even though a person may be semi-conscious, alcohol already in the stomach may continue to enter the bloodstream and circulate throughout the body.
+If a person appears to be “sleeping it off,” it is important to realize that even though a person may be semi-conscious, alcohol already in the stomach may continue to enter the bloodstream and circulate throughout the body.
 The person’s life may still be in danger.

-Do not wait for all of the signs to appear and do not try to guess the level of drunkenness
+Do not wait for all of the signs to appear and do not try to guess the level of drunkenness.

-Do not leave the person alone
+Do not leave the person alone.

-If vomiting occurs, clear the airway by sweeping vomited material out of their mouth
+If vomiting occurs, clear the airway by sweeping vomited material out of their mouth.

-Monitor their breathing and heart rate
+Monitor their breathing and heart rate.

-- If breathing and heart rate cease, begin CPR
+If breathing and heart rate cease, begin CPR.

 How to Help an Intoxicated Friend

-- CHECK THEIR BREATHING, waking them often to be sure they are not unconscious.
+Check their breathing, waking them often to be sure they are not unconscious.

-- DO NOT allow the person to drive a car or ride a bicycle.
+Do not allow the person to drive a car or ride a bicycle.

-- DO NOT give the person food, liquid, medicines or drugs to sober them up.
+Do not give the person food, liquid, medicines, or drugs to sober them up.

-- DO NOT give the person a cold shower; the shock of the cold could cause unconsciousness.
+Do not give the person a cold shower; the shock of the cold could cause unconsciousness.